 The positive sides of Mahahual

-The beach village is little more than a small coastal strip with a clear blue sea.
-A sea with a beautiful coral reef just off the coast and an even more beautiful reef at a sailing distance from the beach.
-It is the perfect place for wonderful days lazing by the beach, interspersed with snorkeling and diving.
-Along the beach, massages are offered for the ultimate relax experience.
-The prices range from 20 to 30 (US) dollars per hour.
+The beach village is a small coastal strip with a clear blue sea.
+It features a beautiful coral reef just off the coast and another stunning reef at a sailing distance.
+It is the ideal location for enjoying lazy beach days, as well as snorkeling and diving.
+Massages are available along the beach for a truly relaxing experience, with prices ranging from $20 to $30 per hour.

 The downsides of Mahahual

 However, we do not highly recommend visiting Mahahual and suggest excluding it from your Yucatan Mexico travel itinerary.
 The town is primarily geared towards tourists, particularly American cruise ship passengers, who make up a significant portion of the visitors.

 We don’t usually mind tourist spots because they often represent the most beautiful destinations in the country.
 However, in Mahahual, it clearly takes the lead and dominates the positive aspects of the small town.

 Prices are frequently expressed in dollars, the beach is crowded with beach tents and sunbeds, and the beach walkway is filled with souvenir stalls.
 Also, it’s worth noting that Mahahual has numerous ATM machines, but they only dispense American dollars instead of Mexican pesos.

 All in all, the touristy Mahahual is far from an authentic Mexican experience.

 Tip: the only ATM machine with Mexican pesos is at the Costa Maya Inn.
 That is quite far from the beach if you don’t have a rental car.
 So you might want to bring enough cash money with you when visiting Mahahual.